 - Share information about the situation of political prisoners on your social media channels and use the hashtag #WeStandBYyou.
 Our partner organization Viasna reports daily on new cases and sentences.

 - Befriend political prisoners through the portal Politzek.me (available in English and Russian).
-As part of this symbolic friendship, you can draw attention to the fate of political prisoners by actions such as for example performing creative tasks, wearing black, or posting pictures on Instagram.
+As part of this symbolic friendship, you can draw attention to the fate of political prisoners by actions such, for example, performing creative tasks, wearing black, or posting pictures on Instagram.

 Support the political prisoners directly

-- Congratulate the prisoners to their birthdays!
-We publish a bimonthly list with names and addresses of prisoners to whom you can write.
+- Congratulate the prisoners on their birthdays!
+We publish a bimonthly list with the names and addresses of prisoners to whom you can write.
 Here you can find the list of birthdays in the next two months.